-At Caring Hands Domiciliary Service, we understand the devastating impact dementia can have on individuals and their families, with many of our care workers and staff having experienced dementia first hand with one of their loved ones.
+At Caring Hands Domiciliary Services, we understand the devastating impact dementia can have on individuals and their families, with many of our Care Workers and Managers having experienced dementia first-hand with one of their loved ones.
 Our team of experienced staff are dedicated and committed to helping people at home with dementia to continue living in their home happily, safely and as independently as possible for as long as possible.

 Dementia is a cruel disease that may include memory loss and difficulties with thinking, problem solving and language.
 Dementia is caused when the brain is damaged by diseases, such as Alzheimer’s disease or a series of strokes.
 It can cause fear, anxiety and a feeling of isolation and burden on your loved ones.

 The disease can often be difficult to diagnose, so if you are worried that you or a loved one may be suffering from dementia make an appointment with a GP to discuss your worries.